Otto Preminger

 Nell'entourage di Lubitsch diresse poi alcuni film in stile mitteleuropeo, fini e leggiadri, fra cui That Lady in Ermine (1948), in cui una principessa, che il consorte ha abbandonato per lo scoppio della guerra, deve intrattenere il comandante dei nemici invasori, ma viene sostituita all'ultimo momento dall'immagine di un quadro, che si materializza per sedurre l'ufficiale.

-River of no Return (1954) e' un western scritto per Monroe: lei e il suo amante avventuriero giungono alla fattoria di un uomo onesto e lei alla fine sceglie questi.
+River of no Return (1954) e' un western scritto per Marilyn Monroe: lei e il suo amante avventuriero giungono alla fattoria di un uomo onesto e lei alla fine sceglie questi.

 Carmen Jones (1954) e' una trasposizione della "Carmen" in una fabbrica popolata di negri.

-Il suo miglior noir e' Man With the Golden Arm (1956), tratto da Algren, sul problema della droga, in un milieu allucinato: ex-carcerati, mogli paralitiche, gelosie morbose, gioco d'azzardo, alcool, entreneuse sentimentali, omicidi, suicidi.
+Il suo miglior noir e' The Man With the Golden Arm (1955), tratto da Algren, sul problema della droga, in un milieu allucinato: ex-carcerati, mogli paralitiche, gelosie morbose, gioco d'azzardo, alcool, entreneuse sentimentali, omicidi, suicidi.
 Preminger e' affascinato dalle pene eterne di questi esseri depravati.
 Si tratta di una libera trasposizione che del romanzo conserva solo i personaggi.

 Sinatra, giocatore d'azzardo, e' appena uscito da una casa di disintossicazione.
 E' deciso a cambiare vita, ma l'ambiente lo schiaccia; ha imparato a suonare la batteria jazz e vuole trovare una scrittura.
 La moglie, rimasta paralizzata in un incidente d'auto per colpa sua che guidava ubriaco, non vuole che lui faccia strada, preferisce che resti un povero pezzente.
 In realta' finge soltanto di essere paralitica, per poterlo tenere legato a se' facendo leva sul suo rimorso.
 Sa che lui amava la Novak e che la lascerebbe se non fosse per il complesso di colpa.
 Cerca in ogni modo di disilluderlo, di farlo rinunciare alle ambizioni.
 Lui, invece, vuol far denaro soltanto per guarirla.